 Recipe blogs typically ask readers to “share their results.”
 This makes the process of cooking more exciting, as the amateur chef can share their successes and failures with a like-minded crowd.

 And so, what I want you to do, is to put this advice to practice writing your very next blog post.
-Tell a story, sell your experience, and give the people what they want.
-It will have people coming back repeatedly for more.
+Tell a story, sell your experience, and give your audience what they want.
+It will have people coming back repeatedly for more of your blog posts.